uchicago-cs/cmsc23300/website/working_in_pairs.rst

   you may find it difficult to meet and to communicate throughout the quarter.

-- *Level of experience*: You will usually want to pair up with someone that is at your same level.
+- *Level of experience*: You will usually want to pair up with someone that is at roughly your same level.
 If you're a fourth year who is almost done with the CS major, and you pair up with a second year who is fresh out of the intro sequence, you may get frustrated by the fact that your partner progresses more slowly through the projects.

-  There is one notable exception to this: pairing up with someone less experienced than you for the express purpose of having a mentorship relationship can be a very fulfilling experience.
+  There is one notable exception to this: pairing up with someone less experienced than you for the express purpose of having a mentorship relationship can be a very fulfilling experience for the both of you.
 However, you need to make sure you're both on board with this, and understand that the less experienced partner may need some hand-holding throughout the project.